-In 2010 and 2011, the Bank of Greece played a decisive role in both EU-wide stress testing exercises that were conducted by the European Banking Authority (EBA).
-These exercises were aimed at assessing the impact on banks' capital adequacy under adverse scenarios reflecting unfavourable assumptions for credit, market and sovereign risks and, in the case of the 2011 stress test, for the cost of financing.
+8.2 Participation of Greek banks in the EU-wide stress testing exercises of the European Banking Authority financing.
 Taking into account the fiscal crisis, which worsened the operating conditions of the Greek banking system, and with a view to enhancing transparency, the Bank of Greece decided to include in the exercises six Greek banks, which accounted for 85% of the domestic system's assets, against the 50% threshold that had been determined by EBA.
 The aim of the Greek participation was to improve transparency and strengthen the confidence of international markets and depositors in Greek banks.
 Furthermore, in order to ensure a level playing field between Greek and European banks, as well as to better understand the internal parameters of the exercise, the Bank was actively involved in all phases of the stress tests.